n2ygk/mulesoft-demo-jsonapi/README.md

 - Add self links to relationships
 - PATCH flow working but:
   - If deleting to-many relationship {data:[]} or to-one {data: null} should remove the relationship?
+  - Combine duplication of how relationships get updated between item PATCH and relationship flows.
 - implement GET/PATCH/POST/DELETE of relationships (e.g. GET /widgets/abc-123/relationships/locations)
   - GET is implemented but is it supposed to return 'included' as well?
   - DELETE is implemented for to-many relationships